schlende/focusbrowser/README.md

 By combining Zil domains with websites hosted on the peer-to-peer IPFS filesystem you can build and deploy your own uncensorable website.

-There's still a lot of work to do to make this vision a relaity but you can use the Unstoppable Browser to experience the uncensorable web today.
+There's still a lot of work to do to make this vision a relaity but you can use the Unstoppable Demo Browser to experience the uncensorable web today.

 # Screenshots